NotJustPCs/PHPCRUDOperationsWithXml/README.md

-# SkybetTech
-It's my skybet tech

-For this test I used as technologies PHP and XML

-I create 3 files php that make the CRUD operation on the file XML.
+# PHP CRUD Operation with XML

+Its a PHP tools that make you edit delete a table and the data are inside an XML.

 There is also a search function make with a plugin of Jquery